-- The tribe is originally called "Apsáalooke," which means "children of the large-beaked bird."
-White men later misinterpreted the word as "Crow."
+This tribe was called "Apsaalooke," which means "children of the large-beaked bsird."
+White men later misinterpreted the word as "crow."

 The Crow Tribal Council is the governing body of the Crow Tribe of Indians and is made of up three branches of government, the Executive, Legislative and Judicial Branches.
 Members of the Executive Branch serve a four year term.
 Elections for all Executive Branch positions are held every four years in the month of November.